 Color Shape start rule Created by

-Street Street
+Street Segment

-Sidewalk Street, and all intersection types
+Sidewalk Segment, and all node types

-Joint Intersections with only 2 adjacent streets
+Joint Nodes with only 2 adjacent streets

-Crossing Crossing or Smart intersections
+Crossing Crossing or Smart node type

-Junction Junction or Smart intersections
+Junction Junction or Smart node type

-Freeway Freeway or Smart intersections
+Freeway Freeway or Smart node type

 Color Shape start rule Created by

-Freeway Entry Freeway or Smart intersections
+Freeway Entry Freeway or Smart node type

-Roundabout Roundabout or Smart intersections
+Roundabout Roundabout or Smart node type

-Roundabout Island Roundabout or Smart intersections
+Roundabout Island Roundabout or Smart node type

 - Shapes have by default no rule file assigned.
-Therefore, if you like to work with these default start rules you have to define the CGA rules "Street", "Sidewalk", "Crossing", "Junction", "Freeway", "FreewayEntry", "Roundabout", "RoundaboutIsland", and "Joint".
+Therefore, if you like to work with these default start rules you have to define the CGA rules Street, Sidewalk, Crossing, Junction, Freeway, FreewayEntry, Roundabout, RoundaboutIsland, and Joint.
 These rules will be the starting point for geometry generation. - For information on the Block default start rules, see Block parameters.